-(3) If any person is served a subpoena from the board for the production of records, documents, and books, and fails or refuses to obey the subpoena for the production of records, documents, and books when required to do so, the person is subject to proceedings for contempt, and the contempt of court board may institute proceedings in the superior court of Thurston county or in the county in which the person resides.
+(3) If any person is served a subpoena from the board for the production of records, documents, and books, and fails or refuses to obey the subpoena for the production of records, documents, and books when required to do so, the person is subject to proceedings for contempt, and the board may institute contempt of court proceedings in the superior court of Thurston county or in the county in which the person resides.

-report to the legislature and the governor, by the dates specified in subsection (2) of this section, with information about the subpoenas the board issued and served in the preceding year under RCW 66.08.145.
+NEW SECTION.
+Sec.
+2. (1) The liquor and cannabis board shall submit an annual report to the legislature and the governor, by the dates specified in subsection (2) of this section, with information about the subpoenas the board issued and served in the preceding year under RCW 66.08.145.
 The reports required under this section must include, but are not limited to, the following information regarding subpoenas issued and served in the preceding year: